SamuelAlmanza/swingin_sams/README.md

 The site's layout is responsive and changes using media query and bootstrap breakpoints.

+<h4>Future Version:</h4>
-*I am currently working on removing the whitespace that appears on the right side of the screen once the layout changes.
+1. I am currently working on removing the whitespace that appears on the right side of the screen once the layout changes.

+2. The navbar links will eventually link up to different pages of the site.